minhtrietcancode/The-Robotic-Cleaner-Project/README.md

 ### TASK 4: CLEANING PATH GENERATOR
 Generates the full cleaning path for the robot, including backtracking if necessary, and returns the path to clean all accessible dirt.

-### TASK 5: OPTIMAL CLEANER (BONUS)
+### OPTIMAL CLEANER (BONUS)
-Creates a function `optimal_vacuuminator(world)` that returns a list of moves to clean all the dirt in the world in the fewest moves possible.
+If you have done all of the above tasks, you might perceive that the current solutions for cleaning all of the dirts in the world still has some restrictions.
+Now if you want more challenge, creates a function `optimal_vacuuminator(world)` that returns a list of moves to clean all the dirt in the world in the fewest moves possible.
 If the Vacuuminator is unable to clean all dirt, it returns `None`.
 Assumes the world is less than 6 tiles in width and length.
+If you want to see the C version for this problem's solution, then refers to

 ## Technical Implementation